drifter1/compiler/README.md

 # Articles

-A comprehensive tutorial series is also available.
+A comprehensive tutorial series is also available, which covers most aspects of implementation.

 The complete list of articles can be found [here](/docs/articles.md).

-> [!NOTE]
+> [!IMPORTANT]
-> Please be advised that significant changes have been made to the source code and repository, meaning that they are no longer 1:1 correlated.
+> Please be advised that significant changes have been made to the source code and repository (issue [#5](https://github.com/drifter1/compiler/issues/5)), meaning that the tutorial series and repository are no longer perfectly aligned.
 The tutorial series has also been discontinued.
+The final commit prior to the major overhaul is [7fbcd3f](https://github.com/drifter1/compiler/tree/7fbcd3f94851b5abfe7b1c7622102a621ca0f971).
+It should help you work your way through the series more easily, since every single article has its own folder.

 # Simple C Language